krishna-kumar-netizen/computer-Vision/mini-projects/ReadMe.md

 _Coming soon...
 Upcoming planned mini projects to be finished by April 2021_

-5. Chroma keying in videos.
+5. Face detection using Voila Jones Algrithm

-7. Optical flow using Lucas Kanade.
+6. Scene Recognition using bag of Visual words

 9. Image classifcation on Cifa-100